Movatterモバイル変換

 OccupationPerformance artist

-Podber revelled in her bad-girl reputation.
+Podber reveled in her bad-girl reputation.
 In an interview in 2006, she said:

 I've been bad all my life.
 Playing dirty tricks on people is my specialty.[2]

-When funds were low, she found unorthodox ways of making money, engaging in businesses as diverse as dispatching maids to doctors' offices in an attempt to gain access to their drug cabinets, and running an illegal abortion referral service.
-She did paperwork forB'nai Brith long enough to pick its safe and use its contents on her own check-counterfeiting machine.
+When funds were low, she found unorthodox ways of making money, engaging schemes as diverse as running an illegal abortion referral service to dispatching maids to doctors' offices to steal narcotics from their drug cabinets.
+The latter pursuit let to her being charged withgrand larceny in 1963, and she went to jail for lack of the $1000 bail.[3]
+Podber did paperwork forB'nai Brith long enough to pick itssafe and use its contents on her own check-counterfeiting machine.
 Her attitude to these enterprises bordered on indifference.
-"I never worked much," she reputedly said.[3]
+"I never worked much," she reputedly said.[4]

 References